Zack-John/ubuntu-rhel-sysadmin-lab/README.md

 The VirtualBox installation process is very straightforward.
 After downloading the installer (and verifying the checksum!) the launcher walks the user through the installation process.
 The only default feature I chose to forego was the Python support, as I don’t intend to manipulate the hypervisor or the VMs with Python.
 Once you’ve confirmed your feature choices, the program is installed and ready for use.

-Beyond the initial setup, I created an internal network so that case I can have multiple virtual machines communicate between one-another locally.
+Beyond the initial setup, I created an internal network so that I can have multiple virtual machines communicate between one-another locally.

 <h2>OS Choice, Installation, Configuration</h2>